tom-bjorkholm/edit-cfg-json/edit_textual/README_pypi.md

 ## What the screen shows

-The screen holds a header, then what the configuration class says about itself, what reading the input file did, and one row per node of the configuration.
-Below those, and not scrolling with them, are the validation verdict, the saving line and the footer of keys.
-The title is marked while the model holds a change worth saving.
+The screen holds a header, then the label of the configuration, what the class says about itself, what reading the input file did, and one row per node of the configuration.
+Below those, and not scrolling with them, are the search, the validation verdict, the saving line and the footer of keys.
+The label is marked while the model holds a change worth saving.

 | Key | What it does |
 | --- | --- |